mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Dale Carnegie - How to Win Friends and Influence People
 * Robert Chandler (Editor) - Russian Short Stories from Pushkin to Buida\*
 * William Deresiewicz - A Jane Austen Education\*
-* Roger Fisher and William L. Ury - Getting to Yes: Negotiating Agreement Without Giving In\*
 * Martin Fowler et al. - Patterns of Enterprise Application Architecture
 * Abraham H. Foxman - Viral Hate: Containing Its Spread on the Internet
 * Francis Fukuyama - Political Order and Political Decay\*